Mohamed-Abbas-Homani/ProNotes/README.md

 # ProNotes

-ProNotes is a simple note-taking application using Tauri (React + Rust), with a focus on ease of use and customization.
+ProNotes is a simple note-taking application using Tauri (React(Zustand for state managing) + Rust), with a focus on ease of use and customization.
 Manage your notes effortlessly with features like adding, deleting, updating, and pinning.
 Customize your experience by changing the theme, all while enjoying a sleek and intuitive note editor.

 ![App Screenshot](./pronotesScreenShot.png)